sashman/prime_grid/README.md

 ## Using with docker

-If docker is available, you can save time by not installing ruby.
+If docker is available, you can avoid installing dependcies.

 * Build image `docker build -t prime-docker .`
 * Run rake task `docker run prime-docker rake prime_grid:console[6]`